Ananthnbhat/fsd-assignments/6. ci-cd-assignment/hello-world/README.md

-# CI/CD using Jenkins and Docker for an SpringBoot app (maven)
+# CI/CD using Jenkins and Docker for a SpringBoot app (maven)

 As the attached project was not downloadable, I have created my own project in which I have implemented CI/CD.